Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Conclusion

 \section{Conclusion}

 This paper presents an energy transfer and budget analysis method for flow fields with growing or decaying modes.
 Furthermore, our approach extends to nonlinear development scenarios.
-The energy transfer analysis is achieved using a projection-based ROM for operator eigenmodes obtained from GSA and DMD.
-The projected governing equations are organized using the bi-orthogonality between the eigenmodes of the operators and their adjoint modes.
-The equation is further simplified by considering the interaction of frequencies in a triadic relationship based on the frequencies of the operator eigenmodes.
+The energy transfer analysis is achieved using a projection-based ROM for linear operator eigenmodes obtained from LSA and DMD.
+The projected governing equations are organized using a phase-averaging procedure for linear operator eigenmodes.
+The introduction of phase averaging for transient processes is justified by the results obtained from tDMDpc.
 Based on the simplified equations, we derived the global energy transfer equations for the entire flow field at the frequencies of interest.
-The global energy transfer equations were developed into a simplified form when linearized around a steady field and into an advanced form when accounting for the time-varying operators and modes.
+When the growth rate of the eigenmode is zero, the global energy transfer equations coincide with the conventional spectral energy budget for the Fourier mode or the Navier–Stokes equation in the frequency domain.
+The global energy transfer equations were developed into a simplified form when the equation is linearized around a steady field and into an advanced form when accounting for the time-varying linear operators and modes.

-The transfer analysis results using GSA eigenmodes around a steady flow show that the growth rate obtained from GSA is expressed by the sum of energy transfer from the steady flow to the eigenmode, self-decay of the eigenmodes, and viscous diffusion.
+The transfer analysis results using LSA eigenmodes around a steady flow show that the growth rate obtained from LSA is expressed by the sum of energy transfer from the steady flow to the eigenmode, self-decay derived from the convection of the eigenmodes, and viscous diffusion.
 This indicates that the growth or decay of eigenmodes is governed by their energy budget.
 For the flow around a cylinder, the only source of eigenmode energy is the steady flow, and this supply is nearly nonexistent for $\Rey$ values smaller than the bifurcation point.
-The decrease in the growth rate at $\Rey$ lower than the bifurcation point is caused by the self-decay of the eigenmode.
+The decrease in the growth rate at $\Rey$ lower than the bifurcation point is caused by the self-decay from the convection of the eigenmode.
+Although the magnitude of this self-decay from convection depends on the computational domain, the resulting growth rate is only weakly affected by the boundary.
 The spatial distributions causing these transfers and diffusion were computed from the eigenmodes and the steady field inspired by other modal energy analysis methods.
-When the Reynolds number is more significant than $80$, there is a roughly linear relationship between the length of the recirculation region and the location of the maximum transfer distribution.